EDITION 10 about OBOO,

 CONTACTING COUNTY GOVERNMENT

-50, It's become clear that few elected officials use the County email system.
+50, Few elected officials use the County email system.
 The telephone is a much better way to give your opinion.
 The most useful

 number at the County is (520) 432 9200.
 You may end up at a different number, but that number is a good starting place.